In C: Composition

-Performances
+Premiere

-Terry Riley and a small group of players began trying out In C at house concerts around San Francisco in the fall of 1964.
-One of the issues that quickly emerged was coordinating the players.
-Steve Reich suggested using an 8th note pulsing rhythm to keep the ensemble together.
+Soon after conceiving In C, Riley was invited by Morton Subotnick to give a concert at the San Francisco Tape Music Center.
+In the fall of 1964, he began trying the composition out at local house concerts with a small group of performers.
+One of the issues that emerged was coordination of tempo and rhythm.
+Steve Reich suggested using a steady eighth note pulse throughout to keep the ensemble together.
 Though Riley envisioned the piece without a prevailing rhythm, he agreed to the utility of Reich's solution.

-The piece was premiered on November 4, 1964 during "An Evening of Music by Terry Riley" at the San Francisco Tape Music Center.
+The piece was premiered on November 4, 1964, during "An Evening of Music by Terry Riley" at the San Francisco Tape Music Center.
 Music from the Gift was played as the audience arrived.
 The first half included Riley's I, Shoeshine, In B♭ or Is It A♭?, and COULE.

-There was a break to set up In C. In addition to the musicians, Tony Martin projected a light show on the ceiling.
-At one piano, Jeanie Brechan pulsed the top two Cs above Terry Riley who shared the instrument.
+There was a break to set up In C. At one piano, Jeanie Brechan pulsed the top two Cs above Terry Riley, with whom she shared the instrument.
 Warner Jepsen and James Lowe played a second piano.
-The other keyboard instruments were played by Steve Reich (Wurlitzer electronic piano), Pauline Oliveros (accordion), and Ramón Sender (Chamberlin organ, male voice setting).
-The Chamberlin was housed in a recording studio upstairs from the concert space.
-Audio was piped up to Sender in order to coordinate.
-The wind section included Mel Weitsman (sopranino recorder), Morton Subotnick (clarinet), Jon Gibson (soprano saxophone), Sonny Lewis (tenor saxophone), Stan Shaff, and Phil Winsor (trumpets).
+The other keyboard instruments were played by Reich (Wurlitzer electronic piano), Oliveros (accordion), and Ramón Sender (Chamberlin).
+The Chamberlin was housed in a recording studio upstairs from the concert space, to which audio was piped up to Sender to coordinate.
+The wind section included Mel Weitsman (sopranino recorder), Subotnick (clarinet), Jon Gibson (soprano saxophone), Sonny Lewis (tenor saxophone), Stan Shaff (trumpet), and Phil Winsor (trumpet).
+Artist Tony Martin projected a light show on the ceiling.
 Oliveros recalls that the ensemble performed at a stately tempo of 69 beats per minute.